NaN-xyz/GlyphsApp-Scripts/README.md

 At the moment it doesn’t handle GlyphsApp glyph names and the Vanilla List of presets remains abridged till I find a fix.
 Tested in Glyphs 2.4.2 OS X 10.10.5.

-Please make all comments and feature requests via GitHub.
+Please report all bugs, comments and feature requests via GitHub.

 ## License